 In recent years, there has a been a shift in the way we view pain.
-Terminology such as “pain management” and “painkillers” have clouded the water: we see pain as something to be eliminated, treated, masked, and sometimes even ignored.
+Terminology such as “pain management” and “painkillers” have clouded the water; we see pain as something to be eliminated, treated, masked, and sometimes even ignored.

-Dr. Goddard explains Stem Cell therapy
+Dr. Goddard Explains Stem Cell Therapy

-PEMF, or pulsed electromagnetic therapy, is a completely non-invasive treatment, using a pulsed electromagnetic field to help promote healing alongside Stem Cell Injections.
-BioPhoton treatments can also support the already very effective capability of Stem Cell Therapy, by employing powerful light waves to help promote healing within the tissues.
-It can be particularly appropriate for instances that involve soft tissue injuries, inflammation management, wound healing, and also for chronic conditions such as arthritis.
-Its goal is to increase blood circulation, again supporting the body’s own healing mechanism, and eventually eliminating pain—without drugs.
+PEMF, or pulsed electromagnetic therapy, is a completely non-invasive treatment, using a pulsed electromagnetic field to help promote healing in addition to stem cell injections.
+BioPhoton treatments also support the effectiveness of stem cell therapy by employing powerful light waves to promote healing within the tissues.
+It can be particularly appropriate when we are dealing with soft tissue injuries, inflammation management, wound healing, and chronic conditions such as arthritis.
+Ozone and UBI can also enhance the work of stem cells.
+Although these therapies differ in application, they all work to to increase blood circulation, again supporting the body’s own healing mechanism, and eventually eliminating pain—without drugs.

 Even though there’s a variety of quick-fix options available to mask or relieve the pain we experience, the better approach is to determine why a pain signal exists in the first place, and give the body the attention it is asking for.
 Listen to your body’s signal, and help it heal—don’t just ignore its message!